Chart Color Schemes

 Employment conditions in Loganholme demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Notably, the construction sector has employment levels at 1.8 times the regional average.
-However, professional & technical services show lower representation at 4.8% compared to the regional average of 8.9%.
-The worker-to-resident ratio, based on Census data, is 1.0, indicating substantial local employment opportunities.
-Over a 12-month period ending in September 2025, employment increased by 2.8%, while the labour force grew by 2.0%, leading to a decrease in unemployment rate of 0.8 percentage points.
-Comparatively, Greater Brisbane saw employment grow by 3.8%, labour force expand by 3.3%, and unemployment fall by 0.5 percentage points during the same period.
-State-level data from Queensland up to 25-Nov shows employment contracted by 0.01% (losing 1,210 jobs), with an unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
-Looking ahead, Jobs and Skills Australia's national employment forecasts from May-25 suggest that overall employment is projected to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Loganholme's current employment mix indicates potential local employment growth of 6.2% over five years and 12.9% over ten years, though these are simple weighted extrapolations for illustrative purposes and do not account for localised population projections.
+Construction employment levels are at 1.8 times the regional average, while professional & technical services show lower representation at 4.8% compared to the regional average of 8.9%.
+The worker-to-resident ratio is 1.0, indicating substantial local employment opportunities.
+Between September 2024 and September 2025, employment increased by 2.9%, labour force grew by 2.0%, leading to a fall in unemployment rate by 0.8 percentage points.
+In comparison, Greater Brisbane saw employment grow by 3.8%, labour force expand by 3.3%, and unemployment fall by 0.5 percentage points.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Loganholme's employment mix suggests local employment should increase by 6.2% over five years and 12.9% over ten years.

 Frequently Asked Questions - Employment